-In September, a few days after Treasury Secretary Henry Paulson first started crafting a bailout for the spiraling Wall Street crisis, the assigned texts were Exodus 16:2-15 (God giving manna in the wilderness to Israel) and Matthew 20:1-16 (the parable of the generous landowner).
-As they were read from the pulpit, I literally gasped as the stories told of a God who provides for God’s people in the most trying of circumstances, giving food enough for the day.
+This past week, the assigned texts were Exodus 16:2-15 (God giving manna in the wilderness to Israel) and Matthew 20:1-16 (the parable of the generous landowner).
+As they were read from the pulpit, I literally gasped as the stories told of a God who provides for God's people in the most trying of circumstances, that God gave food enough for the day.

 The pastor faced the questions straight on.
-“These are difficult days,” he affirmed.
-He reminded us of God’s provision of quail and manna, of God’s generosity with the daily wage.
-But then he pointed out that God does not just provide for us as individuals: God provides for the whole community.
-All of Israel was blessed with food; all the laborers were paid—not only those who deserved it or worked particularly hard.
-“We are in this together in suffering and reward,” he proclaimed.
-“We are not alone.
-We are a community who welcomes God’s provision.”
-We care for one another, we work side by side, and we share in the bounty of grace.
+"These are difficult days," he affirmed.
+He reminded us of God's provision of quail and manna, of God's generosity of the daily wage.
+But then, he pointed out that God does not just provide for us as individuals, but that God provides for the whole community.
+All of Israel was blessed with food; all the laborers were paid-not only those who deserved it or worked particularly hard.
+"We are in this together in suffering and reward," he proclaimed, "We are not alone.
+We are a community who welcomes God's provision."
+We care for one another, we work side-by-side, and we share in the bounty of grace.

-I can’t say that I welcome any of the recent developments in our national economic life.
-But I can say that I left church that Sunday feeling part of a larger community of faith—knowing that so many Christians across the country had read and listened to the same texts.
-We are all laborers in God’s vineyard, working side by side in the scorching heat of these blistering days, as we cultivate God’s mercy and justice.
+I can't say that I welcome any development of recent weeks in our national economic life.
+But I can say that I left church on Sunday feeling part of a larger community of faith-knowing that so many Christians across the country had read and listened to the same texts.
+We are all laborers in God's vineyard, working side-by-side in the scorching heat of these blistering days, as we cultivate God's mercy and justice.

-And, for the moment, that is oddly comforting.—Diana Butler Bass
+And, for the moment, that is oddly comforting.

-Diana Butler Bass (dianabutlerbass.com) is the author of Christianity for the Rest of Us.
-She recently finished her new book, A People’s History of Christianity, scheduled for release next March, and blogs at godspolitics.com, from which this is adapted.
+Diana Butler Bass (www.dianabutlerbass.com) is the author of Christianity for the Rest of Us.
+She has returned to God's Politics after a blogging sabbatical to finish her new book, A People's History of Christianity, scheduled for release next March.